usemarble/docs/README.md

 # Marble Documentation

-Documentation for the Marblecms API built with [Mintlify](https://mintlify.com).
+Documentation for Marble and its API built with [Mintlify](https://mintlify.com).

 ## Project Structure